-Disability Benefits for Children in Pennsylvania and New Jersey
+Disability Benefits for Children in Pennsylvania

 If you are physically or mentally disabled, one of your primary reasons for claiming Social Security Disability benefits may be to continue to support your children and your family while you cannot work.
 Social Security is able to provide benefits not only for the disabled applicant but also for their children.
 In many cases, disability may also provide benefits for a disabled child if you are not using your disability benefits.
-The Pennsylvania and New Jersey Social Security Disability lawyers at Young, Marr, and Associates explain:
+The Pennsylvania Social Security Disability lawyers at Young, Marr, and Associates explain:

 If you are claiming disability in your own right, you typically do so under one of two systems.
 With Social Security Disability Insurance (SSDI), you use your work credits to support your claims.
 This means that your years of work and paying FICA taxes has supported the Social Security Administration (SSA), which entitles you to claim disability benefits if you become injured.
 The alternate system is Supplemental Security Income (SSI), which is need-based.
 This is available even if you do not have a sufficient work history that could support SSDI, but your income is so low that you need assistance to deal with your disability.